Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 **this keyword :** In Java this keyword points to the current object under consideration.
 The object on which any operation is being performed, for example if you are creating an object of a class then, while defining the params of this object, you pass values to constructor at that point, parameterised constructor is called which handles definition of variables and params for current object which is being defined, and all of this is being done using the this keyword

+In words the code tells JVM, using the 'new' keyword create an object in Heap memory, whose object name (obj refernce is 'sumegh', as stated before the '=' sign) and to the attributes of the 'sumegh' object values as ```rno = 14``` and so on.

 ex:
 Student sumegh = new Student( 14, "Sumegh T", 98.09f)  then interanally it would be working as